adrianuswarmenhoven/ipfix/README.md

 Full implementation of IPFIX in Go.
 RFC7011 and RFC7012 (basiclist, subtemplatelist, subtemplatemultilist)

-Before compiling, use 'go generate' to pull in some field id's.
+Before compiling, use 'go generate' to pull in some field id's. (or augment the sources before you start)

 Still WIP, but correctly creating and parsing IPFIX messages.